jcs090218/Unity.Mx/README.md

 $ openupm add com.jcs090218.mx
 ```

-❗❗ [ATTENTION] ❗❗ This package requires `Visual Scripting` package to be
+‼️ [ATTENTION] ‼️ This package requires the `Visual Scripting` package to be
 installed.
 Make sure you have it installed!

 <img src="./docs/installation/deps.png" />